2016 Union Pacific oil train fire

 On June 3, 2016, a Union Pacific train with 96 tank cars carrying Bakken oil from New Town, North Dakota to U.S. Oil and Refining in Tacoma, Washington derailed in the Columbia River Gorge near Mosier, Oregon.
 Sixteen of the 96 cars derailed after the train's emergency brake system about 18 cars back from the engines engaged - several cars then caught fire.
 By 5pm large explosions were coming from the tankers.
 All of the tank cars were modern CPC-1232 design.

 Interstate 84 in Oregon was closed, with Washington State Route 14 being recommended as a detour.

 Washington Department of Ecology, US Coast Guard, Federal Railroad Administration, and Portland Airport's specialty airport fire tender carrying 1300 gal of firefighting foam were among the 20 agencies that responded.
 As of 4:30pm firefighters were allowing the fire to burn the oil, simply monitoring it.

 Mosier residents were evacuated and the sewage treatment plant was shut down.
 An oil sheen was seen on the Columbia River by the following morning.
 Two days after the crash residents were allowed to return to their homes, and freight trains were running on the tracks, to the strong objection of the community.
-The community then passed an emergency motion asking Union Pacific to remove all oil from the damaged cars before resuming use of the tracks.
+The community then passed an emergency motion asking Union Pacific to remove all oil from the damaged cars before resuming the use of the tracks.
 Union Pacific pushed the damaged cars out of the way and limited the train speed to 10 mph in the section.